 Things to be done prior to the experiment

-Please submit the following informations at least 3 weeks before your allocated beamtime begins.
+Please submit the following information at least 3 weeks before your allocated beamtime begins:

-All informations can be submitted via GATE in the "prepare beamtime as responsible experimentalist" section.
+All information may be submitted via GATE in the "prepare beamtime as responsible experimentalist" section.

 Users of the MX Beamlines at the PSF@BESSY have to schedule their PSF-beamtime shifts.